ttu/json-flatfile-datastore/README.md

 #### Replace

-`ReplaceOne` and `ReplaceOneAsync` will replace the first item that matches the filter or id-value.
+`ReplaceOne` and `ReplaceOneAsync` will replace the first item that matches the filter or provided id-value matches the defined id-field.
 Method will return true if item(s) found with the filter.

 ```csharp
 // Sync and dynamic